physicsrob/vdm1/docs/assembly.md

 8. (Work in progress) Test the final board.
     - Install board in computer.
     - Through monitor program enter ascii characters from CC00-CFFF.
 Write 0 to port C8.
 This should scroll the characters to the top of the screen.
     - Test the status port.
 Write various values to the port.
 The four most significant bits should control where on the screen the first line is displayed.
 The four least most significant bits should control which row of video memory is displayed first.
     - If the status port correctly adjusts the scroll, and the contents of the video memory get displayed, then your video card is fully functional.

+Note: One failure mode I've observed was that when using a cheap 7805 rated at 1 amp, once the full board is populated the current draw can be too large for the regulator to keep up with.
+It's entirely possible this is only a concern with counterfeit 7805s -- I can't be certain.
+You'd observe this by seeing Vcc below 4.7 amps.
+This can cause the oscillator to fail to oscillate once the board is fully populated, even though it passed the earlier test.
+(So the lesson is use a high-quality 7805, such as an L7805CV or L7805ABP)